-If you’ve heard that public relations (or PR for short) is a great way of boosting your business but you’re not entirely sure what it is and if it will work for you, then this blog was written especially for you…
+If you’ve heard that public relations (or PR for short) is a great way of boosting your business' profile but you’re not entirely sure what it is and if it will work for you, then this blog was written especially for you…

-If you’re an expert in your field or a business owner who has a unique product, service, or story behind your brand then PR can provide an incredible platform to get you and your business seen and heard by your ideal clients.
-It also works well for those that want to position themselves as the experts in their field. he return on investment (ROI) is often pretty impressive too!
+If you own a business and have a unique product, service, or story behind your brand then PR can provide an incredible platform to get you seen and heard by your ideal clients.
+It also works well for those that want to position themselves as the experts in their field.
+And the return on investment (ROI) is often pretty impressive too!

 So what exactly is PR?

 You’d be amazed at the number of people who don’t actually get what PR is...
-For years my mum told her friends I was a PA - and I’m not entirely sure if my husband fully understands what I do even now...
+For years my mum told her friends I was a Personal Assistant (PA) - and I’m not entirely sure if my husband fully understands what I do even now...

-So the easiest way I'd describe my role as a PR freelancer to a stranger (or relative that should know better): a PR is someone who works with businesses and individuals to uncover great news stories and opportunities to get them in the media - and seen by potentially thousands, or even millions, of people.
+So the easiest way I'd describe my role as a PR freelancer to a stranger (or relative that should know better): I work with businesses and individuals to uncover great news stories and opportunities to get them in the media - and seen by potentially thousands, or even millions, of people.
 Media coverage is a fabulous form of promotion as it’s trusted by the public – e.g if you’ve had your story featured by the BBC, Refine 29 or Psychologies Magazine then what you have to offer must be good!

 How does it work?

-Seasoned PR's like me use our relationships with the media and knowledge of the stories they want cover to identify how best to get you coverage to propel your brand into the spotlight.
+Seasoned PR's use their relationships with the media and knowledge of the stories they want cover to identify how best to get you coverage to propel your brand into the spotlight.
 Quite often this involves working up a press release to send out to targeted media, but not always.